wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 !!! tip
     You can create multiple users to test your front-end application.

-#### Step 2.3.6: Login and test the front-end application
+#### Step 2.3.6: Log in and test the front-end application

-To test front-end application and send requests to the **Reading List Service** REST API via it, follow the steps given below:
+To test the front-end application and send requests to the **Reading List Service** REST API via it, follow the steps given below:

-1. Access the front-end application via it's web URL mentioned in the web application overview page.
+1. Access the front-end application via its web URL mentioned in the web application overview page.
 2. Click **Login**, and sign in with the credentials of a user that you created in Asgardeo.
 **Allow**.